tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing/Recommendations.md

   **Recommendation:** The current camera mounting design should be used as a baseline to develop a water-proof mounting.
+Moreover, the design should be dust-proof to ensure robustness.